Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: Diamond family

 was called N\'eel operator, and it was argued that a nonzero expectation value of this quantity signals the presence of AFM order in the magnetic diamond structure shown in Fig.~\ref{fig:diamond-cub}(e).
 The concept of indicators introduced in Eq.\ (\ref{eq:indicator}) extends this idea to different types of electric and magnetic multipolar order in crystal structures.

-The diamond structure with locally alternating magnetic dipoles [Fig.~\ref{fig:diamond-cub}(e)] reduces the space group symmetry to $I4_1'/a'm'd$ (No.~141.566), and the magnetic point group becomes $D_{4h} (D_{2d}) = D_4 (D_2) \times \gstis \rightarrow D_{2d}$ so that the system becomes antimagnetopolar.
+The diamond structure with locally alternating magnetic dipoles [Fig.~\ref{fig:diamond-cub}(e)] reduces the space group symmetry to $I4_1'/a'm'd$ (No.~141.566), and the magnetic point group becomes $D_{4h} (D_{2d}) = D_4 (D_2) \times \gstis \rightarrow D_{2d}$ so that the system is antimagnetopolar.
 More specifically, we get the compatibility relations

-Therefore, under $D_{4h} (D_{2d})$ quadrupolar magnetic order is signaled by a nonzero expectation value of
+Therefore, under $D_{4h} (D_{2d})$, quadrupolar magnetic order is signaled by a nonzero expectation value of

 As discussed in Ref.~\cite{win20}, the locally alternating magnetic dipoles [Fig.~\ref{fig:diamond-cub}(e)] can be implemented in an $sp^3$ TB model \cite{cha75, cha77} as a local exchange field that is oriented oppositely on the two sublattices of diamond.
-A perturbative expansion of the TB model to lowest order in $\vek{k}$ then yields the right-hand-side of Eq.\ (\ref{eq:diamond:m2:K-D2d}).
+A perturbative expansion of the TB model to lowest order in $\vek{k}$ then yields a term proportional to the right-hand-side of Eq.\ (\ref{eq:diamond:m2:K-D2d}).